-Committed to diversity and inclusion, Ms. Lubin serves as the President of the National Bar Association Women Lawyers Division, Philadelphia Chapter and as the Chair of the Minorities in the Profession Committee of the American Bar Association.
+Committed to diversity and inclusion, Ms. Rodriguez serves as the President of the National Bar Association Women Lawyers Division, Philadelphia Chapter and as the Chair of the Minorities in the Profession Committee of the American Bar Association.
 She is a member of the Barristers’ Association of Philadelphia, the Philadelphia Bar Association and the American Bar Association.

 B.A., Emory University